-Originally from Rapid City, SD, LCDR Helgen received his commission in 1998 after graduating from the United States Coast Guard Academy with a Bachelor of Science in Government.
+Lieutenant Commander Matthew Michaelis hails from Babson Park, FL and graduated from the United States Coast Guard Academy in May 2000 with a Bachelor of Science degree in Government.

 His first assignment was as Deck Watch Officer on USCGC JARVIS, homeported in Honolulu, HI, where he served as Gunnery Officer and Combat Information Systems Officer.

 In May 2002, he was assigned as Executive Officer of USCGC AQUIDNECK, homeported in Atlantic Beach, NC.
 In February 2003, USCGC AQUIDNECK was forward deployed to the Persian Gulf, where Lieutenant Commander Michaelis served in support of Operation Enduring Freedom and Operation Iraqi Freedom until July 2004.

 In September 2004, Lieutenant Commander Michaelis reported to Seattle, WA as a Command Duty Officer at Coast Guard District Thirteen Command Center.
 In this position, he was awarded RCC/SAR Controller of the Year in 2006.
 In June 2007, Lieutenant Commander Michaelis assumed command of USCGC GALVESTON ISLAND, where he conducted patrols off the Hawaiian Islands and in the South Pacific.